mickael-palma-wttj/wttj-metrics/lib/wttj_metrics/reports/README.md

    ↓
 2. CsvParser.new(csv_path)
    ↓
-3. ChartDataBuilder.new(parser)
+3. Linear::ChartDataBuilder.new(parser)
    ↓
-4. WeeklyDataAggregator.new(cutoff_date)
+4. Linear::WeeklyDataAggregator.new(cutoff_date)
    ↓
-5. ReportGenerator orchestrates:
+5. Linear::ReportGenerator orchestrates:
    - Calls calculators for all metrics
-   - Calls ChartDataBuilder for chart data
+   - Calls Linear::ChartDataBuilder for chart data
-   - Calls WeeklyDataAggregator for time-series
+   - Calls Linear::WeeklyDataAggregator for time-series
    - Passes data to presenters
    - Renders ERB template
    ↓